shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 ## Softphone

 The last remaining piece of the puzzle is a softphone app through which you'll receive and make calls.
-There a few good softphone apps that work across platforms:
+There are a few good softphone apps that work across platforms:
 * [Linephone](https://linphone.org/)
 * [Acrobits Softphone](https://www.acrobits.net/sip-client-ios-android/)
 * [Bria](https://www.counterpath.com/bria-solo/)